-So the Jew goes into the brambles to pick up the bird.
+So the Jew goes into the thorns to pick up the bird.
 The servant starts playing the fiddle, and the Jew starts dancing!
-And the brambles start prickling him!
+And the thorns start prickling him!
 Stop!, yells the Jew.
 It hurts!
 I don't want to dance!
-The servant says, you've been fooling people for so long, let the brambles prick you.
+The servant says, you've been fooling people for so long, let the thorns prick you.

 What a piece of shit this servant is.

 Oy vey, says the Jew.
 Stop, and I'll give you a sack of gold!